ssmattio/MUSA550_FinalProject/_posts/2020-12-21-Regression.md

 linear_pipe.fit(X_train, y_train)
 ```

-The resulting training score is 0.755 and the resulting test score is 0.648.
-With this baseline
+The resulting test score is 0.1042.
+With this (low) baseline established, the
-established, the random forest model pipeline can now be created.
+random forest model pipeline can now be created.

 ```python
 # Make a random forest pipeline